D5145, 5145, 24145

 After six months on the Stoke Division D5145 moved to Longsight (9A) in April.
 It remained here until November, being moved back to the Stoke Division (D05).

 The running of scheduled services over the Cambrian Lines on Sundays, made possible by a Ministry of Transport grant, was handled by diesel multiple units, two of the services being extended to/from Birmingham.
 With the line open other excursions could be expected, July 12th brought 5133 & 5145 to Welshpool on an excursion from London.
 Their return was hampered by the failure of 5145, with no immediate relief available 5133 worked through to Wolverhampton unaided.
+A week later on July 19th an excursion from Bristol to Aberyswyth utilised 5145 & 5143 west of Shrewsbury.

 Photograph courtesy Steve Morris